What Does Sunflower Lecithin Do for Breastfeeding?

 How Does Lecithin Help Treat & Prevent Plugged Ducts?

-The usual dosage for recurring plugged ducts is 3600 - 4800mg of Lecithin daily, or 1200mg 3 to 4 times per day.
-The dosage can then be reduced to 1200mg twice per day as soon as the blockages have subsided for two weeks.
+The usual dosage for recurring plugged ducts is 3600 - 4800mg of Organic Sunflower Lecithin daily or 1200mg 3 to 4 times per day.
+The dosage can then be reduced to 1200mg twice daily as soon as the blockages have subsided for two weeks.
 After four weeks of no blockages, the mother can reduce her dosage by another 1200mg.
 A mother may need to continue to take one or two dosages per day as a preventative measure.

 Lecithin is also found naturally in: